Heroin is arguably one of the most dangerously addictive illicit substances in the world.

-Heroin users are big trouble and may end up stealing from your company just to supplement their habit.
-Not only that, a heroin user creates a very negative work environment where your best workers will feel victimised or in danger.
+Heroin users are a very high risk for the workplace.
+They may end up stealing from your company to support their habit.
+Not only that, a heroin user may create a very negative work environment where your best workers will feel uncomfortable at best, victimised or even in danger.

-Keep your best employees away from all the problems that come with employing a heroin user.
-A heroin user needs a comprehensive rehab programme, which will cost you a lot of money.
+Keep your staff away from all the problems that come with employing a heroin user.
+A heroin user also needs a comprehensive rehab program, which will mean extensive time off and a high risk of relapse.

-Drug Testing For Heroin As A Powerful Deterrent Against The Deadly Drug
+Drug Testing For Heroin – A Powerful Deterrent Against The Deadly Drug

 Substance abuse can occur in any business for users are human beings who do what they can to cope with many things at once.